 Fall Course Information

-First-year students will pre-enroll online for fall courses in late July (subject to change) via Student Center.
+Incoming first-year students will pre-enroll online for fall courses Monday, July 12th through Friday, July 16th via Student Center.

-Beginning in early May 2020, Engineering Advising will send weekly emails throughout the summer to first-year students with helpful information and considerations to guide you through a planning process for your fall course selection.
-Additionally, detailed information and step-by-step instructions about how to select your courses and pre-enrolling in them will be provided to you prior to July, before the start of pre-enroll.
+Beginning in early May 2021, Engineering Advising will send weekly emails throughout the summer to first-year students with helpful information to guide you through the planning process for your fall course selection.
+Additionally, detailed information and step-by-step instructions about how to select your courses and pre-enroll in them will be provided to you prior to July, before the start of pre-enroll.

 In the meantime, it is understandable that you may be curious and have some questions about what to expect regarding your fall courses.

 Frequently Asked Questions

 What courses will I take my first semester?